PacktPublishing/Automate-Testing-for-Power-Apps/chapter-11/README.md

 3.- [Sample Power Apps app for tests](PowerParse_20230702205914.zip)

-### Setup Power Apps environment
+### Setup Power Apps environment and files needed
-Chapter 5 guides you in the first step to provision a trial or developer tenant so you can deploy and test the examples.
-In a nutshell:
+[Chapter 5](../chapter-05) guides you in the first step, and it describes how to provision a trial or developer tenant so you can deploy and test the examples.
+In a nutshell you will follow three steps:
-- Set up a trial or developer tenant to follow the instructions
+- Set up a trial or developer tenant to follow the instructions from that chapter
 - Deploy samples app called [Power Parse](PowerParse_20230702205914.zip) to your environment
 - Check Mock samples to be used with the Power Parse sample app